Overflow Control Program

 During periods of moderate or heavy rainfall, sewer systems can reach capacity, overflow, and discharge a mixture of wastewater and stormwater into our streams and rivers.

 The discharge of water from combined sewer overflows is not uncommon, and some overflow from these systems is allowed under national discharge permits.

 Separate sewer systems are not typically designed to overflow, but broken joints, pipes, and manholes near separate sewer systems which can allow stormwater to enter the pipes, causing the separate system to overflow during heavy rainfall.

 The OCP will address overflows from both the combined and separate sewer systems by reducing the number of combined sewer system overflows by 88% and repairing separate systems to eliminate overflows.

 Did you know?

 Most of Kansas City’s wastewater infrastructure is made up of separate sewer systems.
-KC Water Services maintains 260 square miles of separate sewer systems, and 58 square miles of combined sewer systems.
+KC Water maintains 260 square miles of separate sewer systems, and 58 square miles of combined sewer systems.
 The combined sewer systems can be found in the oldest parts of Kansas City.
 Some of our combined sewer systems, dating back to 1863, are still in use today!

 Completed Projects (Please click HERE for a list of current projects):